ssilver51/GABF/README.md

 <p align="center"><img src="images/map_animation.gif" width=800></p>
 <br>
 <br>
 We see some familiar hotspots!
-Big concentration of wins in Denver, but also other cities in CO such such as Boulder, Fort Collins, and Golden seem to make our state look like quite the beer hub!
+Big concentration of wins in Denver, but also other cities in CO; such as Boulder, Fort Collins, and Golden seem to make our state look like quite the beer hub!
 California also seems to have quite the representation, with nearly half the state covered in points by 2019.
 <br>
 <br>
 We can also recognize some of our other breakout cities on this chart; such as Portland, Seattle, Austin, and Chicago.
 <br>
 <br>
-One surprise brought to light by this chart is the all of the wins along the east coast.
+One surprise brought to light by this chart is all of the wins along the east coast.
 Although you wouldn't have guessed by looking at our Top 15 bar charts, the entire east coast turns into a slurry of dots by 2019, making it nearly impossible to even discern the states!
 Compared to middle America, the east coast has a serious concentration of good beer!

 ## Beer Names
 Let's take a look at the names of these award-winning beers and see if we notice any trends.